DanielMuller/geoip-serverless/Readme.md

 # Serverless GeoIP API

+> [!WARNING]
+>
+> This project was created mainly to illustrate a use case for S3-Select.
+>
+> This project is no longer used in production and therefore isn't maintained anymore.
+>

 Serverless API to gather Geo Infos about IPs, using [Maxmind's](https://www.maxmind.com) databases (City, Country, ASN).

 This project provides a cost effective serverless GeoIP service, leveraging several AWS products: